-In this paper, we incorporate incomplete information about consumer wealth and presence of high-quality counterfeits to investigate when a consumer may engage in moderate as opposed to excessive or conspicuous consumption to signal his/her wealth.
-Past literature has shown that when wealth is not observable, the wealthy are motivated to outspend the unwealthy to signal their wealth.
-We show in a single model, however, that when high-quality counterfeits exist, conspicuous consumption as a signal for wealth may no longer be effective.
-Instead, the wealthy may purposefully restrain from consumption of luxury goods to separate themselves from the rest and hence less can be more in signaling wealth.
-Our analysis delimits the conditions under which such loud and quiet equilibria exist.
-We draw managerial implications for luxury brands under both equilibria.
+In this paper, we incorporate incomplete information about consumer wealth and the presence of high-quality, low-price counterfeits to investigate when a consumer may engage in minimalist, as opposed to excessive, luxury consumption to signal her wealth.
+Past literature has shown that when wealth is not observable, the wealthy are motivated to outspend the low-types to signal their wealth.
+We show, however, that when high-quality counterfeits exist and are visibly indistinguishable from the authentic products, excessive consumption as a signal for wealth may no longer be effective.
+Instead, the wealthy may purposefully restrain from consumption of luxury goods to separate themselves from the mimickers, and hence, consuming fewer items can be more effective a signal for wealth.
+We derive this minimalist luxury equilibrium and explore managerial implications of the mechanism through which this equilibrium occurs.

 Keywords: Luxury Branding, Signaling Games, Emerging Markets, Marketing, Pricing